absmach/magistrala-docs/docs/user-guide/clients/groups.md

 ### Update Group Roles

-To update a role name, click on the `pencil` icon on the far right end of the field, update the value then click on the `check` icon to update the changes or the `cross` icon to cancel the changes.
+To update a **role name**, click on the `pencil` icon on the far right end of the field, update the value then click on the `check` icon to update the changes or the `cross` icon to cancel the changes.

 ![Update role name](../../img/clients/group-role-update.png)

-To update the **actions** click on the `pencil` icon, it will pop up a dialog box allowing you to select the actions you want to add.
+To update the **actions** click on the `pencil` iconA dialog will appear where you can select additional actions.

 ![Update role actions](../../img/clients/group-role-actions.png)

-When it comes to the Group Role Members, we have a separate table for the users.
-You can add more members by clicking on the `Add Members` button which will open up a dialog.
+To manage **role members**, open the Members table and click **Add Members**.
+A dialog will allow you to search and assign users.

 ![Update role members](../../img/clients/group-role-members-add.png)